tatringhia/pedestrian_analytic/readme.md

   > docker-compose up

 * Run application: open web browser and go to
-  > `localhost:5000` for uploading video and perform pedestrian analyzing\
+  > `localhost:5000` for uploading video and performing pedestrian analyzing\
   > `localhost:4040` for viewing the dashboard analyzed video

 * Stop docker container